Introduction#

 For an account-level overview, review the Account Analytics.

-Note: All Cloudflare Dashboard analytics are sampled.
+Note: Cloudflare Dashboard analytics can likely be sampled.

 Note: Exclude the

-endpoint from your Security Rules, specifically relevant for challenges.
+/cdn-cgi/endpoint from your Security Rules, specifically relevant for challenges.

 It is strongly recommended to use Logpush, pushing your logs to storage services (such as R2, S3, or others), SIEMs, or log management providers.